-Running and training for a marathon are great ways to improve your physical and mental health – but there are things you need to do to ensure you stay safe and well on and before the big day.
+Running and training for a marathon are great ways to improve your physical and mental health – but there are things you need to do to ensure you stay healthy for the big day.

 Get checked by your doctor